neil-vqa/reactant/README.md

 Generate code for *models, views, and urls* based on Python type annotations.
 Powered by [pydantic](https://github.com/samuelcolvin/pydantic/).
 Influenced by [SQLModel](https://github.com/tiangolo/sqlmodel).

 *reactant* aims to give usable and sensible code defaults.
 It does **not enforce** a particular application structure.
-Instead, it follows the default/minimal/common structure of the supported frameworks, and it is up to the developer to make use of the generated code to fit it to their application.
+Instead, it follows the default/minimal/common structure of the supported frameworks, and the developer has the freedom of changing it (if necessary) to fit it to their application.
 Contributions are warmly welcomed if you believe a particular structure is widely used and can benefit from code generation.

 ## Supported Frameworks